wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

 	This new extension method uses the same idea to inject script in the HTML to check the DOM for the a matching class name, rule name, and rule value defined in the CSS bundle, and falls back to the origin Web server if it fails to find the match.

-4. Publish to your Azure web app again and access the home page.
+4. Publish to your Azure Website again and access the home page.
 5. View the HTML code for the page.
 You should find injected scripts similar to the following:

     ```